Loproxi/Sprite-Ordering--Camera-culling/index.md

 ***

-Second, In order to get the camera culling, we will need a function that tells us if an object is in camera:
+Second, The camera culling, we will need a function that tells us if an object is in camera:

 ![IsInCamera](https://raw.githubusercontent.com/Loproxi/Sprite-Ordering--Camera-culling/gh-pages/IsInCamera.png)

 Be careful because the RenderObject variable called renderRect is in camera coordinates and the camera position is in world coordinates.
 We will need both positions in the same basis,  so in this function we pass renderRect coords into world coordinates and then with the SDL_HasIntersection() function it will determine if both rects are colliding.

 If SDL_HasIntersection() returns true, the renderObj will be drawn.

 ***